Occupational Therapy Assistant Application Process

 - Activate your ACC email account.
 All correspondence regarding your application will be sent to your ACC email address.
 For information on how to set up your ACC email account, please see this page.

-- Complete the following prerequisite courses with a minimum grade of “C” and minimum 2.5 GPA:
+Complete the following prerequisite courses with a minimum grade of “C” and minimum 2.5 GPA within 7 years of the application date:

-- PSYC 2314: Human Growth and Development (Must cover conception to end of life.
-Must must be within 7 years of the application date)
+- PSYC 2314: Human Growth and Development (Must cover birth to end of life)

-- If any prerequisite courses expire in the semester prior to an application deadline, they will be accepted for the Occupational Therapy program.
-The application deadline is always in the Spring semester, so if a prerequisite course expires in the Fall, it will be accepted.
+If any prerequisite courses expire in the semester prior to an application deadline, they will be accepted for the Occupational Therapy Program.
+The application deadline is always in the Spring semester, so if a prerequisite course expires in the preceding Fall, it will be accepted.

-- Prerequisites may be in progress but must be completed by the end of the Spring semester for that application year.
-If courses are in progress, include a note on your application.
-For courses not taken at ACC, a transcript is required for your application to be processed.
+Prerequisites may be in progress but must be completed by the end of the Spring semester for that application year.
+If courses are in progress, this should be indicated in your application questions in the OTACAS.
+All transcripts of any coursework, whether applicable to the application or not, must be uploaded to the OTACAS for your application to be processed.

-- SPCH 1318: Interpersonal Communication (SPCH 1311 accepted if focus is for Health Sciences)
+- SPCH 1318: Interpersonal Communication (SPCH 1311 accepted only if focus is for Health Sciences)

 - PHIL 2306: Ethics